-Elsa Housing Authority is a public housing agency in Elsa, Texas that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Elsa Housing Authority is a Public Housing Agency in Elsa, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Elsa Housing Authority serves Elsa.

 As of 12/10/2019, it is not known if Elsa Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

 As of the most recent VMS report, Elsa Housing Authority manages 124 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each:

 |Monthly Cost Per Voucher||$372|